 Step 18.
 Reinstall your air intake hose, air box cover, and EVAP VSV assembly.

 Step 19.
-Reinstall the throttle body clamp by pressing the ears in and releasing until the clamp goes back into the closed position.
+Reinstall the throttle body clamp.
+First position the clamp in such a way that it can removed in the future.
+Then lock the clamp closed by pressing the ears in, twisting the pliers, and releasing until the clamp goes back into the closed position.

 Step 20.
 Reinstall the air box cover bolts.

 Step 21.
 Reinstall the vacuum hose on your throttle body.
 If you loosened the clamp, be sure to move it back to its original position.

 Step 22.
 Reinstall the EVAP hose on the EVAP VSV.
 If you loosened the clamp, be sure to move it back to its original position.